Best electric SUVs

 The Tesla Model X was the company's third model, and with this electric SUV the US brand spread its wings – literally.
 That’s because of the Model X’s signature ‘falcon wing’ doors that give access to the spacious interior.

 There’s more to the Model X than how many it can carry though.
-There are three versions to choose from: Standard Range, Long Range and Performance.
+There are two versions to choose from: Long Range and Performance.

-You also get 400kWh worth of free Tesla Supercharger time, so recharging shouldn’t be too much hassle.
+You also get 400kWh worth of free Tesla Supercharger charging, so topping up shouldn’t be too much hassle.
 With a top-up time of around 40 minutes for an 80% charge, this will give you around five free charges.
 From an infrastructure point of view, that's something Tesla's rivals can't match.
 Read our full review.

 Hyundai Kona Electric